← Blog

 July 15, 2026 AIAgentsEngineering

 Two teams ship an agent on the same model.
-One is dependable enough to run untrusted work in production.
+One runs untrusted work in production without flinching.
 The other loops, forgets, and quietly does the wrong thing.
-The weights are identical.
-The difference is everything wrapped around them.
+The weights are identical, so the difference is everything wrapped around them.

-That wrapper is not one thing.
-It is three, and they fail for different reasons and get fixed in different places.
-Calling all of it “prompt engineering” is why so many agents feel like they are held together with tape.
+That wrapper is three layers, not one: what the model sees, what it can do, and how its steps become a task.
+They fail for different reasons and get fixed in different places.
+Calling all of it “prompt engineering” is why so many agents feel held together with tape.
+This post separates the three, because the layer a failure lives in is the layer you have to fix it in.

-Loop: how steps become a task Harness: what it can do Context: what it sees this step Model
+wraps wraps holds Loopsteps become a task Harnesswhat it can do Contextwhat it sees this step Model

 Context is the input to a single step.
 Harness is the set of actions available and how the world answers.
 Loop is the control flow that turns one step into a finished task.
 The model sits in the middle of all three and changes nothing about itself.